tauhidul35/rails-api-demo/README.md

 * Test code - I have used rspec to test code.
 Run `rspec` to run all test code.

+* Security check - I have used brakeman to check security issues.
+Run `brakeman` from project root directory.

+* Syntax check - I have used rubocop to analyze static Ruby code.
+Run `rubocop` from project root directory.

 # API Documentation

 **Save content of a url :**